joubertredrat/redrat.com.br/content/contents.md

 ## Contents

-This site is static, then don't have posts engine here, but I like to share knowledge, then I post articles and talk in open platforms.
+This site is static, then don't have posts engine here, but I really like to share knowledge, then always as possible I post articles and talk in open platforms.

 ### Posts